A most refreshing sorbet made from the tender and aromatic flesh of this delicious and delicate fruit.

 - Remove the flesh from the custard apples, discarding the seeds.

-- Blend with lemon juice, till it is smooth.
+- Blend with lemon juice and sugar till smooth.

 - Spoon out into a flat dish and freeze for around 90 minutes, stirring at 20 minute intervals, till it reaches an icy/sorbet consistency.